samwong0127/katacoda-scenarios/test-scenario/step1.md

-## Task 1
+## To build the application

-Clone the repository from GitHub (you may need to login GitHub)
+1. Clone the repository from GitHub (you may need to login GitHub)

 `git clone https://github.com/samwong0127/FatboyEat.git`{{execute}}

-Go inside the repository
+2. Go inside the repository

 `cd FatboyEat`{{execute}}

-Upgrade docker-compose
+3. Upgrade docker-compose becasue the original one is too old

 `pip install --upgrade docker-compose`{{execute}}

-Run the application:
+4. Run the application:

 `docker-compose up`{{execute}}